-You look at your friend, you look at the bottle and your mind goes blank.
-Remembering cocktail recipes is the last hurdle for any home bartenders and with a sea of recipes and ingredients, it can be a very high bar.
+You look at your friend, you look at the bottle, and your mind goes blank.
+Remembering cocktail recipes is the last hurdle for any home bartender, and with a sea of recipes and ingredients, it can be a very high bar.

 Sure, when you are standing on the other side of the bar, it all looks simple enough.
 Suddenly, you realise that the skill required in keeping all those ingredients and the measurements in your head is the main reason you should be tipping your bartender far more than you are.

 With so many cocktails, so many ingredients, and so many ounces, making your friends the best of libations without a pause or second thought can seem an impossible task.

 But don’t despair.
 There are some really cool tricks for remembering cocktails recipes.
 And once you’ve found a system that works, mixing up a Ninth Ward or an Autumn In Paris, will be as easy as pouring a glass of water.

 Ask any bartender how they remember the recipes of the cocktails they serve, and you’ll get a variety of answers.
 One of the most popular is the use of mnemonic devices.
 Now, this might sound complicated, but it’s actually quite cool.

 The trick to using these mental shortcuts is to create short, rhythmic little phrases that are thematically tied to the drinks you’re making.
 Then be sure the first letter in each word of the phrase is tied to a liquor or mixer.

 So a Cosmopolitan might be “The Cosmo is a Very Classy Liquor Choice.”

 - L= Lime Juice